Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 3. Pamukkale Thermal Pools

 Located only five hours away Izmir begins the magical Pamukkale’s thermal springs.
 Pamukkale, which means “cotton castle” in Turkish, is a unique natural formation in Denizli, Turkey’s southwesternmost province.
+The location is famous for its thermal pools formed by the carbonate residue left by running water called travertine.

+There are 17 hot springs ranging in temperature from moderate to piping hot.
 Apart from the medicinal powers of the water, stunning ruins and historical buildings including the ancient Greek city of Hierapolis border the Pamukkale’s travertine pools, located above the pools.

 4. Agora Archaeological Site